SDFFri 1:42 AM EST

 The Louisville Renaissance Zone Corporation promotes economic development and airport-compatible redevelopment in the Renaissance South Business Park.
 The Business Park is comprised of approximately 680 acres and located within two miles of Louisville Muhammad Ali International Airport in an area that was previously part of the Airport Authority’s Voluntary Residential Relocation Program.

-Bowman Field is the longest, continuously operating, publically owned general aviation airport in the United States.
+Bowman Field is the longest, continuously operating, publicly owned general aviation airport in the United States.
 It serves as a critical reliever airport for Louisville Muhammad Ali International, keeping the relatively smaller and slower general aviation aircraft safely away from the faster, heavier aircraft at SDF.